 The distribution and update of the group key is done by means of the two messages shown in Steps 18a and 18b:

-Message 18a: in this meassage, K=K_transport_i and is used to provide the UE with the key transport for the set it belongs to protected with the UE’s MUK.
+- Message 18a: in this message, K=K_transport_i and is used to provide the UE with the key transport for the set it belongs to protected with the UE’s MUK.

 Upon reception, a UE first verifies the message authentication code, and if it is correct, it decrypts its transport key.
 Freshness can be achieved in multiple ways.
 For instance, an increasing initialization vector can be used that depends on the initial access token exchanged in Step 17.

-Message 18b: the new group key is distributed by protecting it with the transport keys in a point-to-point or in multicast messages.
+- Message 18b: the new group key is distributed by protecting it with the transport keys in a point-to-point or in multicast messages.
 The hash of the new group key H is included in this message.

 Upon reception, a UE first searches the part of the message that is addressed to its set.
 For instance, if the UE belongs to set z, the UE needs to look for EK_transport_z{K_group}.
 Then, the UE verifies the message authentication code, and if it is correct, it decrypts the new group key.
 Freshness can be achieved by using the same freshness counter as used for the distribution of MBS traffic.
 Finally, the UE also checks whether the hash of the decrypted key equals the hash H of the group key that is appended at the end of this message.